Gabriel Alemparte

-Biography
+Early life and education

-Alemparte was born on 12 March 1981, in Santiago.
-He is the son of architect José Gabriel Alemparte Rojas and Claudia Mery Domeyko, great-granddaughter of Ignacio Domeyko, rector of the University of Chile.
+Alemparte was born in Santiago on 12 March 1981.
+He is the son of Claudia Mery Domeyko, a great-great-granddaughter of Ignacy Domeyko, and architect José Gabriel Alemparte Rojas.
+His grandfather was architect Sergio Alemparte Aldunate.

-He attended the Lycée Antoine-de-Saint-Exupéry de Santiago (Alliance Française) in Santiago, and later at the Sagrados Corazones de Manquehue.
+He attended the Alliance Française in Santiago and later Sagrados Corazones de Manquehue.

-Alemparte entered the Law School of the Diego Portales University, where he was a student leader, serving as secretary general and vice president of his university, and as a faculty advisor.
-Then, he earned a master's degree in Political Science and International Relations at the Pontifical Catholic University of Chile, where he was a Konrad-Adenauer-Stiftung (KAS) fellow.
+Alemparte studied law at Diego Portales University, where he qualified as a lawyer.
+He later pursued a master's degree in political science and international relations at the Pontifical Catholic University of Chile, where he received a scholarship from the Konrad Adenauer Foundation.